desraymondz/rsvp-google.github.io/README.md

 ## Future Plans

 - **Enhancements:**
-  - Add options for different service durations (e.g., 60/90/120 minutes).
   - Implement a system to check employee availability.
   - Automatically send reminder emails 2 days prior to the appointment date.
-  - Enhance the email with a "Add to Google Calendar" feature.

 ## Known Issues